gkmngrgn/dosh-cli/README.md

 ## INSTALLATION

-It's possible to install DOSH using Python package manager but there's also an installer script to install with just a command:
+We have many ways to install DOSH CLI.
+You can prefer to install it using the Python package manager, or you can use the installer script for Linux and MacOS, or if you are a Windows user, you can download the Windows installer.

+Currently, our CircleCI builds app for these operating systems:

+- Linux (aarch64, x86_64)
+- MacOS (x86_64)
+- Windows (amd64)

+Also we build these targets manually:

+- MacOS (arm64) using `package.sh`
+- Windows Installer (amd64) using `package_for_windows.sh`

-### BASH
+### BASH (for Linux, MacOS)

 ```shell
 sh <(curl https://raw.githubusercontent.com/gkmngrgn/dosh-cli/main/install.sh)